pbrus/variability-analyser/doc/usage.md

 <img src="resources/rr_lyr_periodogram-1.png" width="800" alt="rr_lyr_periodogram-1.png">

 Now we should choose `e` option to save a frequency with the highest amplitude to the frequencies table.
-In our case it will be `1.214720`.
+In our case it is `1.214720`.

 > :point_right: **_NOTE:_** The frequencies table is a text file.
 This file will be opened using an editor pointed by `EDITOR` variable.
 See [configuration.md](configuration.md).

-The software will fit a single sine to the time series using a non-linear least squares method.
+The software fits a single sine to the time series using a non-linear least squares method.
 The model is printed on the screen:
 ```
 amplitude       frequency        phase_angle
 0.1585247297    1.2147303440     2.5101232542